loco-philippe/ntv-pandas/README.md

 - an always reversible conversion,
 - a full compatibility with TableSchema specification

-NTV-pandas was developped initially in the [json-NTV project](https://github.com/loco-philippe/NTV)
+NTV-pandas was developped originally in the [json-NTV project](https://github.com/loco-philippe/NTV)

 # example